MatthewStanciu/raycast-lightning-time/README.md

 # Lightning Time Converter

-A Raycast extention to convert from BORING time to Lightning Time and vice versa ⚡
+A Raycast extention to convert from traditional time to Lightning Time and vice versa ⚡

 ## Usage